 Have you ever tried seasonal productiveness?

-However, after so many published articles, I started to notice a pattern in my productivity.
+However, after so many published articles, I noticed a pattern in my productivity.
 Sometimes, I generate a lot of content.
 Some other times, I write fewer articles but more ideas.
 And sometimes, I do both on average.

 But since I want to optimize everything, I tried to model this pattern to understand when to force myself into producing content and when to work less and let the stream of ideas overflow my mind.
 So I came up with a concept that we are all familiar with, seasons, and built the model of seasonal productiveness.